willmaclean/nmj/README.md

 For production deployments, set these in your Vercel project settings:

+**Backend**:
+- `ANTHROPIC_API_KEY`: Your Anthropic API key (required)
+- `HELICONE_API_KEY`: Your Helicone API key (required in production)

 **Frontend**:
 - `NEXT_PUBLIC_API_URL`: Your backend Vercel URL

-**Backend**:
-- `ANTHROPIC_API_KEY`: Your Anthropic API key (if using AI features)

 ## Game Rules

-No More Jockeys is a game where players take turns naming a person and a category that person has never been.
-The challenge is to avoid categories that have already been "banned" by previous players.
+No More Jockeys is a game where players take turns naming a person and a category that person belongs to.
+That category becomes banned.
+Don't name anyone from banned categories or you're eliminated.

 ## Tech Stack